 Bringing together over 50 leading modelers worldwide, Envision supports systems modeling to help determine how to most effectively prevent obesity.
 As part of NCCOR's effort to build capacity for multi-level, integrated research, members examine the effects of individual, sociocultural, economic, environmental, and policy forces on children's diet, physical activity, energy balance, and body weight.
 Envision helped support The Lancet Obesity Series published in August 2011, which highlighted global obesity trends and the need for government intervention.
-Envision and NCCOR will also support a second installment in The Lancet, scheduled for publication in late 2013.
+Envision and NCCOR are working on several new publication opportunities in 2013.